stuart-lab/cellranger-workflow/2_merge_peaks/README.md

-# Extracting outputs from CellRanger
+# This file is not up to date

+**Apart from extract.snakefile, please see jupyter notebook for downstream processing and R work**

 Run this workflow after "outs" generated from CellRanger to merge all the data into 1 Seurat Object.

 ## Note